simplesalt/main-9bc77/content/posts/cis2_3.md

 ---
 > CIS 2.3: Ensure that unauthorized software is either removed from use on enterprise assets or receives a documented exception.
 Review monthly, or more frequently.

 CIS 2.3 contains multitudes.
-At the core, it says that detecting and removing bad software is helpful in reducing security risk.
 It looks simple, but even if you have built processes and can execute on them consistently and efficiently, there's a lot more going on than meets the eye.
 Luckily, it doesn't have to be hard if you build it right.
+If you don't want to read all the linguistic analysis and commentary, here's the Salty version:

+> Eliminate bad software.

+with common sense answering the where/when/why/how.
+This article builds on the foundations and vision described in the [CIS 2](/posts/cis2) and [CIS 2.1](/posts/cis\_2.1) articles.

 ## Implication 1: Enterprise Assets